Individual Development Account

 - Fraud or intentionally reporting inaccurate or misleading information.

-- Three missed deposits and refusing to meet with the financial counselor.
+- Failure to deposit as contracted and refusing to meet with the financial counselor.

 - Relocation outside of Utah.